cponcej/awesome-tech/docs/linux-commands-examples.md

 - Edit a file on a remote server using vim from your local *nix desktop

 		vim scp://user@server1//etc/httpd/httpd.conf

+- Using +F option or pressing F in less is similar to `tail -f filename.log` but can use less's features. 🌟🌟

+		less +F filename.log

 - Find out which of your directories(below the current directory) occupy at least 1GB of space. 🌟🌟